-- Reports should be made in accordance with the school's processes.
-Henleaze Junior School creates an environment where staff are encouraged and feel confident to selfrefer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised.

-• The DSL will review and correct any deficits in the setting's safeguarding system.
+- Reports should be made to the Head/Principal who will discuss with the DSL. - CST creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The Head/Principal or DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.

 2.9 Mental health and wellbeing.

-(A flow diagram is available in Appendix B)
+(A flow diagram is available in Appendix B to illustrate this section)

-Schools have an important role to play in supporting the mental health and wellbeing of their learners.
+Schools and colleges have an important role to play in supporting the mental health and wellbeing of their learners.
 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation, and or may require early help support.

-Henleaze Junior School will commit to undertake the following:
+CST will commit to undertake the following.

-- Early identification of vulnerability to mental health problems by reviewing attendance, behaviour, attainment, and safeguarding records at least on a termly basis. - Ensure that learners can report and share concerns in line with section 2.1 Reporting a concern of this policy. - Staff will follow a safeguarding process in terms of reporting concerns outlined in Appendix B so the DSL/Deputy DSLs (and wider members of the safeguarding team such as the SENDCo) can assess whether there are any other vulnerabilities can be identified and proportionate support considered. - Staff will ensure the immediate health and safety of a learner who is displaying acute mental health distress.
-This may require support from emergency services via 999 if the leaner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with section 2.4-Multi-Agency Working. - The setting will communicate and work with the learner and parents/carers to ensure that interventions are in the best interests of the child. - DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem DSLs and the senior leadership team should be able to access specialist advice through targeted services or through their locality Primary Mental Health Specialists from Child and Family Consultation Services.
+- The appointment of a senior mental health lead who can support the development of knowledge and act as a point of expertise to promote the wellbeing and mental health of learners.
+This colleague will have sufficient training in mental health and safeguarding for them to carry out their role effectively. - Early identification of vulnerability to mental health problems by reviewing attendance, behaviour, attainment, and safeguarding records at least on a termly basis. - Ensure that learners can report and share concerns in line with section 2.1 Reporting a concern of this policy. - Staff will follow a safeguarding process in terms of reporting concerns outlined in Appendix B so the DSL/Deputy DSLs (and wider members of the safeguarding team such as the SENDCo) can assess whether there are any other vulnerabilities that can be identified and proportionate support considered. - Staff will ensure the immediate health and safety of a learner who is displaying acute mental health distress.
+This may require support from emergency services via 999 if the learner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with section 2.4 - Multi-Agency Working. - The setting will communicate and work with the learner and parents/carers to ensure that interventions are in the best interests of the child.

+- DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem - DSLs and the senior leadership team should be able to access specialist advice through targeted services or through their local Primary Mental Health Specialists.

-2.9.1 - Contextual safeguarding approach to mental health
+Contextual safeguarding approach to mental health

-Henleaze Junior School will ensure that preventative measures in terms of providing safeguarding on the curriculum will provide opportunities for learners to identify when they may need help, and to develop resilience.
+CST will ensure that preventative measures in terms of providing safeguarding on the curriculum will provide opportunities for learners to identify when they may need help, and also to develop resilience.